nsip/nias3/README.md

 *This repository still contains valuable information in the wiki.
 However, its code base is not maintained, inclduing security patches.*

+For the current release of nias3 (n3) please visit http://github.com/nsip/n3

 NIAS as peer-to-peer triple store